Strong Coupling Theory of Magic-Angle Graphene: A Pedagogical Introduction: Single Particle Electronic Structure

-is the Bloch state for a Dirac particle in an inhomogeneous, moir\'{e} periodic, magnetic field $B(\br) = \frac{\hbar}{e} \nabla^2 K(\br)$.
-See \cite{Ledwith} for further details.
+is the Bloch state for a Dirac particle in an inhomogeneous, Moir\'{e} periodic, magnetic field $B(\br) = \frac{\hbar}{e} \nabla^2 K(\br)$.
+See \cite{Ledwith} for further details; Ref. \cite{wang2021} additionally shows that such a LLL description holds for all $C=1$ continuum models that satisfy the trace condition.

-We may use this understanding to deduce the zero modes of chiral twisted bilayer graphene in an additional \emph{real} magnetic field \cite{Popov2020}.
-In particular, if we thread $n_\Phi$ flux quanta per moir\'{e} cell then the wavefunctions of our system will correspond to those of a Dirac particle moving in a periodic magnetic field with $n_\Phi \pm \sigma_z \tau_z$ flux quanta per unit cell multiplied by the usual $\bk$-independent layer spinor.
-There will correspondingly be $n_\Phi \pm \sigma_z \tau_z$ perfectly flat bands.
+We may use this understanding to deduce the zero modes of chiral twisted bilayer graphene in an additional \emph{real} magnetic field.
+Let us add an external magnetic field to chiral TBG via